KadaliAswinkumar/Hand-Sign-Detection/README.md

 Hand sign detection using Computer Vision holds immense promise for transforming the way humans interact with technology and each other.
 By bridging the gap between physical gestures and digital systems, this technology opens new avenues for seamless communication, immersive experiences, and inclusive design, making it a compelling area of research and development in the field of computer vision and artificial intelligence.

----

-Feel free to customize and expand upon this README to provide more details specific to your project and its implementation.